-- The fourth yeast, which is talked about is the Lager yeast- Saccharomyces pastorianus.
+- The fourth one is the Lager yeast- Saccharomyces pastorianus.
 This is a bottom-fermenting yeast that can operate at low temperatures to produce the crisp clear lagers a.k.a. bottled beers.
-In nature, this yeast is not found.
-It was probably synthesized accidentally when the tree yeast from Argentina traveled on a Spanish boat to Europe and ended up mutating with the ale yeast in an ice-brewing cave in Belgium.
+We can’t find this yeast in nature.
+Its synthesis, probably, is an accident.
+The tree yeast from Argentina traveled on a Spanish boat to Europe and ended up mutating with the ale yeast in an ice-brewing cave in Belgium.
 Its cell walls are hydrophilic, while the cerevisiae’s walls are hydrophobic.
 As a result, it does not attach to CO2 bubbles and float at the top.
 The interesting aspect is that it is able to ferment at 5oC where most of the other microbes go dormant, making the much-coveted winter beers.

 - The fifth kind that people come across is the Acetobacter.
 Technically, it is not a yeast (fungus) but a bacterium.
 It specializes in oxidizing the ethanol produced by yeast into vinegar (acetic acid) and hence the name.
-It is found on all fruit surfaces and in the air.
+We can find Acetobater on all fruit surfaces and in the air.
 It plays an important role in vinegar production, pickling, or pro-biotic preparation.

-- Sixth variety is Koji.
+- The sixth variety is Koji.
 Technically, it is not yeast but a fungal mold (Aspergillus orzyae).
-It is heavily used in most Asian recipes from Sake to Soy sauce to Miso.
+Most Asian recipes from Sake to Soy sauce to Miso use this variety.
 Koji has the ability to produce enzymes that can breakdown starch and proteins.
-Hence, it is used to ferment rice, legumes, and soybeans.
+Hence, we use it to ferment rice, legumes, and soybeans.

 - The seventh variety is Lactobacillus.
 As the name suggests, it metabolizes milk sugar (lactose).
-It is widely found in curd, pickling, and most pro-biotic wild fermentation.
+We can find it in curd, pickling, and most pro-biotic wild fermentation.
 This friendly bacteria dominate our skin pores, digestive tracts, urinary system, and genitals.
 They are responsible to maintain acidic levels and keep the disease-causing microbes away.
 Most wild fermentations relies heavily on lactobacillus to ferment sugars into lactic acids.

 Buy Related Products

 Although there are several trade books and literature praising the various strains, brands, and logos of the microbial culture, one should not underestimate the significance of wild fermentation.
 Until about 50 years ago, laboratory isolated strains were not available commercially.
 Food scientists were relying on the local biome (the symbiotic wild microbes co-existing in a particular farm or region) to ferment their food.
 Today with awareness towards Probiotics & Eco-immunology, there is a revival of using wild strains to ferment.
-We will be discussing about this in detail towards the second half of the book.
+Yeast sediment is completely edible.
+They are a rich source of Vitamin B-12.

 - Maintain proper temperature: Either most home brewers do not have a temperature controller or they get impatient.
 As a result, they end up with improper temperatures or give thermal shocks (steep day and night temperature differences).
-Usually, the lower end of the temperature scale is preferred for better (clean and crisp) sensory notes.
+Usually, we prefer the lower end of the temperature scale for better (clean and crisp) sensory notes.
 However, at the higher range, the fermentation will complete at twice the pace and produce 5X more esters.
 Buying a thermostat is one of the must-have for a brewer.
-The seasonal variation in beers is attributed to this temperature difference.
+The seasonal variation in beers is the result of this temperature difference.